ros-hybrid-behaviour-planner/so_data/README.md

 * `def add_vectors(q1, q2)`: returns sum of two vectors

-soBroadcaster(.py)
+sobroadcaster(.py)
 ------------------

-The class SoBroadcaster can be used to publish data to the topic `soData`.
+The class SoBroadcaster can be used to publish data to the topic `so_data`.
 This topic is used for self-organization purposes and requires the message format `soMessage`.
 Within a message all necessary gradient information can be specified to enable the calculations for different self-organization behaviours.
 It can be used to spread gradients present in the environment or to let the robots spread specific gradients.